Abdul6498/Shortlist-jobs/README.md

 # job-description-shortlist
-Filter out jobs that are relevant to my resume, and other documents.
+A python based module to filter out jobs that are relevant to my resume, and other documents.